Okanjo/okanjo-docs/docs/Constants.md

 `PAYOUT`
 :   `payout` Used for KYC and anti-fraud purposes.
 `STORE`
-:   `store` Used for physical retail/store presences.
+:   `store` Physical retail/store presence, can be displayed on store profiles.
+`NEXUS`
+:   `nexus` Required for sales tax, specifies point of nexus.

 ## AuctionWatchStatus